ret2c/MMIO2Verilog/README.md

 Ensure your MMIOTrace is verbose enough, use the device as intended while debugging to produce the most results.

 ⚠️ This tool generates a static BAR dump for reads, and attempts to identify dynamic relationship(s) between reads & writes.
-In its current state, it would most likely cause a drvscan fail and trigger a warning within Device Manager.
-Please review the output and make changes based on your own testing.
+Your device will not be able to breathe using only this tool, its intention is to give you a starting point.

 ### Constraints
 - Only supports a single BAR
-- No MAC randomization support
+- No MAC randomization support (if your donor card functions as a NIC)
 - Identified relationships between memory addresses may be invalid

 Sample MMIO input: